frconor-ebook/meditations/_posts/2025-05-07-the-faith-of-abraham.md

 Abraham was attentive to the voice of God, but he was also attentive to the voice of others, available, open, transparent, clear.
 'Yes, my son.'

-He didn\'t say to his son, Don't bother me now, I have a lot of things in my head and my heart, you keep quiet, ask me later.
+He didn\'t say to his son, 'Don't bother me now, I have a lot of things in my head and my heart, you keep quiet, ask me later.'
 He doesn\'t avoid the question.

 "'Yes, my son,' he replied.
 'Look, here are the fire and the wood, but where is the lamb for the burnt offering?'"
 (Gen. 22:7).